Dogs Of The Dow (DOD)

 Another relevant strategy might be the Dow Theory developed by Charles Dow.
 We have discussed and backtested the Dow Theory:

 While the Dogs Of The Dow strategy offers both simplicity and a pretty common-sense approach, it has underperformed massively over the last couple of decades.
 Please keep in mind that any strategy performs poorly at intervals of many years.
-However, we believe the Dogs Of The Dow strategy should only be a small part of your assets due to poor its diversification.
+However, we believe the Dogs Of Dow strategy should only be a small part of your assets due to poor its diversification.
+Next time we will test Dogs of the dow sp500.